hiroaki/unified-flash-messages/README.md

 | limit exceeded     | Enter a limit larger than the internal cap (10) and click Apply | alert: "limit must be <= 10"                  |

-Client-side messages are also implemented and can be checked as follows:
+Client-side messages are implemented and can be checked as follows:

 | Scenario           | Steps                                 | Expected Flash type and message                        |
 |--------------------|---------------------------------------|-------------------------------------------------------|
 | forbidden string   | Submit the string "test"              | alert: "Submission blocked: contains forbidden word."  |

-## Extensions (Optional)

-Currently, as an extension, when a `turbo:fetch-request-error` occurs (such as network disconnection), a general error message is generated and displayed.

-To simulate this, select "Offline" in the "Network" tab of the browser console (e.g., Chrome).
+In addition, when the `turbo:fetch-request-error` event occurs, such as during a network disconnection, a general error message is generated and displayed.
+To simulate a network disconnection, you can select "Offline" in the "Network" tab of the browser console in Chrome.

-Similarly, if an HTTP response error occurs when submitting a form and no flash is embedded in the response, a general error message is generated instead.

-Both use the main features of `flash_messages.js` and are included and configured accordingly.

-(These parts may be separated into another module in the future.)

 ## License